 Rick hid a gun in a blender before he voluntarily walked into the safe zone at Alexandria.
 It was a precaution that I felt was very smart because the blender was hidden in rubble and garbage.
-But when Rick returned to look for it, it was no where to be found.
-That means someone saw him put it in the blender and took it out afterwards.
-The questions is, who was it?
+But when Rick returned to look for it, it was nowhere to be found.
+That means someone saw him put it in the blender and took it out afterward.
+The question is: who was it?

 He is one of the most beloved characters, and yet, he has only been in about four episodes.
-But Morgan’s return, is almost definite.
-The last time we saw him, he had showed up at the church, where they picked up Father traitor.
+But Morgan’s return is almost definite.
+The last time we saw him, he had shown up at the church where they picked up Father traitor (Gabriel).
 He knew that Rick was part of the group because he found the map that Abraham wrote a message to Rick.
-He should be close behind, unless he believes they are on their way to Washington D.C., which was the original plan.
+He should be close behind unless he believes they are on their way to Washington D.C., which was the original plan.

 What is Morgan’s part in all of this?
 Will he come just in time to save the day or will he be the one bringing news of a greater danger?
 Regardless of what they choose to do with Morgan, it is sad that we have such little time with him at the end of this season.